brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

 Implementation should fall back to consistent-hashed routing but at present only does round-robin.

+If envoy somehow parses the lds config before the cds config, it will simply hang.
+Moving to an ADS wire protocol would likely fix that.
+Right now the runner starts podscanner and then waits 10s, assuming both files have been written.  (and hoping that solves the problem)

 ## Structure
   The envoy dir is the docker build dir.
 Uses envoy standard image and adds podscanner.py + python runtime.
 Otherwise the service